camunda/camunda-docs/versioned_docs/version-0.25/components/zeebe/operations/transport-layer-security.md

 	// ...
 }
 ```
-To disable TLS, execute the following:
+To disable TLS, you can simply do:

 ```go
 package test